JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 }
 ```

-Now we added [rust-overlay](https://github.com/oxalica/rust-overlay) so we can easily specify different rust versions
+We added [rust-overlay](https://github.com/oxalica/rust-overlay), so we can easily specify different rust versions
 without relying on `nixpkgs` to give us what ever rust version in there.

-We also switched the `outyputs` to only have `devShell`.
-Now when you run `nix develop` you will get a new sandboxed shell with the stable rust version.
+We also switched the `outputs` to only have `devShell`, that output is tied to `nix develop`, when run you will get a new sandboxed shell with the stable rust version.

 If you want to use a specific version/nightly build you can use
 `rustVersion = (pkgs.rust-bin.fromRustupToolchainFile ./rust-toolchain.toml);` to read a rust toolchain file and use the version specified in there.

 You may also have noticed we added `.override { extensions = [ "rust-src" ]; })`.
 This is needed for rust analyzer to get rust source code.

-## Automatically load the nix environment
+## Automatically load the Nix environment

 Now that we have the rust version we want let's make the `nix develop` step automatic.